firepress-org/themes-content/112_readiness/content_copywriting/focusing-on-pictures.md

 ![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/beauty-shots108.jpg)

-> This is how it looks with a horizontal bar and a quote
+> **Best practice** — Export your pictures with a width of 1280px (*the height does not matter*) in JPG format.
+Compress them with [JPEGmini](http://www.jpegmini.com/app) to ensure your site is loading very quickly.
+We all hate waiting while seeing picture loading right ?

 ---

 ![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/beauty-shots109.jpg)

-> If only winter was not cold
+> If only winter was warm.

 ---

 ![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/beauty-shots110.jpg)

-> Soon, all these wagons won't have any drivers
+> Soon, all these wagons won't have any drivers.

 ---

-## Albums Preview
+# Albums Preview

 You can use a picture as a link.
 Try it, you can click on those three pictures below.

 [![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/_portfolio-preview/portefolio-preview_101.jpg)
 ](/album-one/)

-> My first trip to Canada
+> My first trip to Canada, June 2014

 [![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/_portfolio-preview/portefolio-preview_102.jpg)](/album-two/)

-> New-York
+> New-York, September 2015

 [![](https://raw.githubusercontent.com/firepress-org/themes-content/master/112_readiness/images/_portfolio-preview/portefolio-preview_103.jpg)](/album-three/)

-> Suisse
+> Suisse, July 2016

 ---

 ## Fancy Stuff

-We addded the text over these picture by using [Keynotes](http://www.apple.com/mac/keynote/) and we have share our [keynote file](https://github.com/firepress-org/themes-content/tree/master/112_readiness/images/_keynote_project).
-It's from our open source [theme-content](https://github.com/firepress-org/themes-content) project.
+We added the text over these picture in [Keynotes](http://www.apple.com/mac/keynote/).
+The file [portfolio_1280x640.key](https://github.com/firepress-org/themes-content/tree/master/112_readiness/images/_keynote_project) is open to everyone and free to use.
+It's part of our open source project [theme-content](https://github.com/firepress-org/themes-content).
 Enjoy!

 ### Preview albums from one page